bizibizi/BIZViperModuleGenerator/README.md

 ![alt tag](https://github.com/bizibizi/BIZViperModuleGenerator/blob/master/Structure.png)

-BIZViperModuleGenerator is a pack of files that will helps to create VIPER module faster.
+BIZViperModuleGenerator is a pack of files that will help to create VIPER module faster.

 # Installation